Skip to main content

 Management Resources:

-• August 1998 State Encourages Modification of Weapons Policy News
+Policy News, August 1998 State Encourages Modification of Weapons Policy

-• October 1997 Legislature also addresses “look-alike” firearms
+Policy News, October 1997 Legislature also addresses look-alike firearms

-• The board of directors recognizes that to protect students from exposure to the addictive substance of nicotine, employees and officers of the school district, and all members of the community, have an obligation as role models to refrain from tobacco use on school property at all times.
-Tobacco includes, but is not limited to cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, nicotine, nicotine delivering devices, electronic smoking/vapor devices, “vapor pens”, non-prescribed inhalers, chemicals or devices that produce the same flavor or physical effect of nicotine substances and any other tobacco innovation.
+The board of directors recognizes that to protect students from exposure to the addictive substance of nicotine, employees and officers of the school district, and all members of the community, have an obligation as role models to refrain from use of tobacco products and delivery devices on school property at all times.
+Tobacco products and delivery devices include, but are not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, nicotine, electronic smoking/vapor devices, and vapor products, non-prescribed inhalers, nicotine delivery devices or chemicals that are not FDA-approved to help people quit using tobacco, devices that produce the same flavor or physical effect of nicotine substances and any other smoking equipment, device, material or innovation.

-Any use of such products by staff, students, visitors and community members will be prohibited on school district property.
-Possession or distribution of tobacco products by minors is prohibited.
-This will include all district buildings, grounds and district-owned vehicles.
+Any use of such products and delivery devices by staff, students, visitors and community members will be prohibited on all school district property, including all district buildings, grounds and district-owned vehicles, and within five hundred feet of schools.
+Possession by or distribution of tobacco products to any person under twenty-one years of age is prohibited.

-The use of Federal Drug Administration (FDA) approved nicotine replacement therapy is permitted.
-However, students must have a physician’s prescription for the FDA approved nicotine replacement therapy and must follow applicable policies regarding use of medication by students.
+The use of Federal Drug Administration (FDA) approved nicotine replacement therapy in the form of a nicotine patch, gum or lozenge is permitted.
+However, students and employees must follow applicable policies regarding use of medication at school.

 Notices advising students, district employees and community members of this policy will be posted in appropriate locations in all district buildings and at other district facilities as determined by the superintendent and will be included in the employee and student handbooks.
 Employees and students are subject to discipline for violations of this policy, and school district employees are responsible for the enforcement of the policy.